Stall Speed Calculator

 Altitude

 As altitude increases, air density (ρ) decreases, which affects stall speed.
-Since stall speed is inversely proportional to the square root of air density, an aircraft will have a higher stall speed at higher altitudes compared to sea level (assuming all other factors remain constant).
+Since stall speed is inversely proportional to the square root of air density, which means if the aircraft is flying twice as higher its stall speed will be 4 times more.

 The correction factor for altitude can be approximated using the air density ratio: